Pål Wessel

-Pål Wessel, pronounced as, and also known as, Paul Wessel, is a Professor of the Department of Geology and Geophysics at the School of Ocean and Earth Science and Technology (SOEST) at the University of Hawaii.
-He has taught as a visiting professor at Sydney University in Australia and University of Oslo in Norway.
-Dr. Wessel is a Fellow of the Geological Society of America.
+Pål Wessel (August 31, 1959 – March 26, 2024) pronounced as, and also known as Paul Wessel, was a professor of the Department of Geology and Geophysics at the School of Ocean and Earth Science and Technology (SOEST) at the University of Hawaiʻi at Mānoa.
+He taught as a visiting professor at Sydney University in Australia and University of Oslo in Norway.
+Wessel was a Fellow of the Geological Society of America.